-Union paid staff and union stewards are permitted to contact a represented employee.
-Subject to approval of the designated management representative, union paid staff and stewards shall have the right to access represented employee's work locations during the employee's work hours on matters within the scope of representation.
+Designated union representatives are permitted to contact a represented employee.
+Subject to approval of the designated management representative, designated union representative shall have the right to access represented employee's work locations during the employee's work hours on matters within the scope of representation.